Timdenders/Colonization-Conquerors/README.md

 With this workflow, we expected to easily be able to execute a file containing a number of unit tests covering several aspects of our code's position checking and numerical updates.
 This way we would know if any future commit disrupts our system or not.
 In practice, however, we ran into a number of issues with our attempts at implementing this automated testing framework.
 Despite the GUT addons working perfectly in the Godot editor, using a guide provided by the repository to run the tests in VSCode, so far, has not gone smoothly as issues with access permissions and lost files whose file paths seem to be clearly defined run rampant in our implementation attempts.
 Attempting the same in GitHub using the yml file guide provided by GUT also ended in failure for similar reasons.

-While our team can still make do with running our unit tests on our local Godot editors, our goal is to have an automated system that would work alongside our automated release system to help guarantee a functional release with every commit.
+While our team can still make do with running our unit tests on our local Godot editors, our goal is to have an automated system that would work alongside our automated release system to help guarantee a functional release with the actions both triggering after every commit to the Latest_Build directory.

-Some of the unit tests we plan to incorperate include test related to:
+Some of the unit tests we plan to incorperate include tests related to:
 - Score updates
 - Currency updates
 - Changes in coordinate positions of players/objects